What If I Get Pregnant with an IUD? (Odds and Side Effects)

 Timing After Childbirth

-Movement of the device can also occur when the IUD is placed in the uterus too soon after childbirth.
-While you can have one inserted immediately after and up to 48 hours following your delivery, there is a larger chance for expulsion when it is inserted at this time.
-Thus, it is best to wait until four to six weeks after giving birth.
+Movement of the device can also occur if the IUD is placed in the uterus too soon after childbirth.
+Although you can have an IUD inserted up to 48 hours following delivery, there is a greater chance of expulsion when inserted during this time.
+It may be best to wait until four to six weeks after giving birth.

 Watch Out For These Symptoms

 Signs that migration has occurred may include:

 - Your partner can feel the IUD

 - Abnormal vaginal discharge

 These symptoms all warrant a call to your healthcare provider.